Information for Interims

 Because of the nature of interim work, the client’s requirement is usually for an Interim who can start as soon as possible.
 Contracts usually start within two weeks of us taking the brief.
 As a result we are unable to consider people currently working in permanent roles with notice periods of one month or more for interim roles.
 It is a real “Catch 22” situation, as we would not encourage people to hand in their notice without having other work lined up, or being financially prepared for a possible break between roles.
 It may take several months to source a suitable contract opportunity.
 If you are keen to make the move, then we would strongly recommend that you prepare financially, research the market and actively target any previous contacts that you have, in case they can provide you with short-term project work as a stop-gap measure.

 Laws and regulations: Financial and legal considerations for Interims:

 Interim Management can be lucrative, but there are practical considerations you need to look into before you start.

 Will you set up as a Limited Company or a Sole Trader?

 If you would like the flexibility of working for a day rate rather than pro rata salary, you should consider setting up as self-employed (sole trader) or starting your own Limited Company.
 Self-employment is the most straightforward option and very quick to set up, however, an increasing number of companies are unwilling or unable to pay self-employed consultants, as it results in extra liability for them.
-Setting up your own Limited Company will give you the most flexibility in whom you work for and will also enable you to work through recruitment consultancies that don’t have their own payroll, as is the case with VMA Interim Performers.
+Setting up your own Limited Company will give you the most flexibility in whom you work for and will also enable you to work through recruitment consultancies that don’t have their own payroll, as is the case with VMA Interim Management.